csound-flossmanual/csound-floss/book/12-f-csound-and-haskell.md

     output which can be used in another instrument and so on.
 -   Set Csound flags with meaningful (well-typed) values.
 Derive as much as you can from the context.
 This principle let us start for very simple expressions.
-We can create our audio signal apply the function dac to it and we are ready to hear the result in the speakers.
+We can create our audio signal, apply the function `dac` to it and we are ready to hear the result in the speakers.
 No need for XML copy and paste form.
 It's as easy as typing the line\
         `> dac (osc 440)`\
     in the interpreter.
 -   The standard functions for musical needs.
-We often need standard waveforms and filters and adsrs.
+We often need standard waveforms and filters and adsr's.
 Some functions are not so easy to use in the Csound.
 So there are a lot of predefined functions that capture lots of musical ideas. the library strives to defines audio DSP primitives in the most basic easiest form.
--   -   There are audio waves: osc, saw, tri, sqr, pw, ramp, and their unipolar friends (usefull for LFOs).
+    -   There are audio waves: osc, saw, tri, sqr, pw, ramp, and their unipolar friends (usefull for LFOs).
     -   There are filters: lp, hp, bp, br, mlp (moog low pass), filt (for packing several filters in chain), formant filters with